glennj/exercism.io/ruby/custom-set/README.md

 # Custom Set

+Welcome to Custom Set on Exercism's Ruby Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Create a custom set type.

 Sometimes it is necessary to define a custom data structure of some